National Background and Context

 - Abortion is covered in insurance policies for public employees only in cases of life endangerment, rape or incest, or severely compromised health, unless an individual purchases an optional rider at an additional cost.

-- The use of telemedicine to administer medication abortion is prohibited.
+- The use of telemedicine to administer medication abortion is prohibited and medication abortion cannot be administered after 10 weeks of pregnancy.

 - The parent of a minor must consent before an abortion is provided.